top of page

 Rachel Carriere: Wendy, can you offer any insight into why the intersection between business and analytics can lead to failures in data analytics projects?

 Wendy Lynch: That’s an important question.
 Estimates are that big Data analytic projects fail 80% of the time!
 Meaning that the project never delivers business value.
 There are many reasons that projects fail, but most reviews find that the main problem is NOT lack of technology or talent.
 The problems happen in the handoffs between these two teams.
 Analysts misunderstand the business need, or the analytic question is poorly defined, or the answers aren’t clearly explained.
 It’s not surprising.
 In busy corporate environments, it’s common to have short conversations and cryptic email requests full of abbreviations and jargon.
 That’s just the way life is.
 Plus, anyone with expertise (in any area) develops specialized terminology.
-Whether you are an accountant, a data scientist, a pilot, or a surgeon, you will use language that makes sense to your similarly-trained colleagues--- but no one else.
+Whether you are an accountant, a data scientist, a pilot, or a surgeon, you will use language that makes sense to your similarly-trained colleagues— but no one else.
 So, this problem is not unique to the interface between business and analytic teams.
 But, as analytics becomes more critical to almost every industry, it has serious implications.
 If an analyst doesn’t know how to extract the information they need from the businessperson, it’s likely the project will not address the real question.

 RC: What are some of the reasons we find communication problems between business leaders and data analysts?